 So far I've not done anything with this other than apply the plugin to the Bass track and open up the compressor.
 You'll see the name of the track it's on at the top.

 You may be asking "okay, but choose it where?"
 You're going to choose it as the "Side chain" track on the top right of this plugin.
-If you're on a different digital audio workstation (Pro Tools, etc.) or plugin then it may be somewhere else.
+If you're on a different digital audio workstation (Pro Tools or one of the other best DAW options.) or plugin then it may be somewhere else.
 But on this one it's in the top right corner:

 I made a big arrow pointing to the option.
 In Logic Pro, this plugin won't read your custom track names so make sure you're choosing the right input or bus.